 DELETE - Deletes existing information.

-These are the basic API requests use to configure CMS.
+These are the basic API requests used to configure CMS.

 The most common response is a 200 OK.
-Other responses are 4xx and 5xx, that are error responses.
+Other responses are 4xx and 5xx, which are error responses.

 The four basic requests are explained through a configuration example.

 Step 1.
 Use POST to create an object.

 In this example, a CMS Space is created using this request.
 In order to create the Space via API, consult the API documentation.
 For this example I used the CMS 2.4 API guide, but you should use the latest API guides, found here